eficode-academy/istio-katas/002-deployment-patterns.md

 kubectl apply -f 002-deployment-patterns/start/name-vs.yaml
 ```

 Now try using a different header with the value `use-v2`.
+Modify the virtual
+service to reflect the header you chose and pass the header to the
+loop-query.sh script.

-> :bulb: You can call it anything you want.
+> You can call it anything you want.
 For example `x-version` is used
 > below but it really doesn't matter.

 ```console